ClausPolanka/wordcount/README.md

 - Remote-Pair-Programming Sessions (4 hours)

 ### Home Assignment
 We expect you to work 3 hours on the example application which we soon will explain to you in more detail.
-Of course, we can't prevent you from putting more hours in which we for sure don't expect.
+Of course, we can't prevent you from putting more hours in, which we for sure don't expect.
+Please, __don't finish more than a maximum of 3 iterations__ even though this could mean that your spend less than 3 hours.
 Please, as soon as you have finished the home assignment (3 hours of work) let us know, so that we can start with the evaluation.

 ### Remote-Pair-Programming Sessions
 You will collaborate in four sessions with George Backend Chapter team members.
 These sessions will be done remotely via Skype.
 You will receive more details about the Remote-Pair-Programming sessions via email after we have evaluated your home assignment.